tstanvir/tstanvir/README.md

-### Hi Devs, I'm Tanvir, an undergrad student from NSTU, major in Information & Communication Engineering.
+### Hi Devs, I'm Tanvir, another software engineer expertise on Native Android Developer.
+I did competitive programming back in my undergrad.
+Here is some stat to look into.